jackwotherspoon/cloud-sql-fastapi/README.md

 Note the database name.

-3. Create a service account with the 'Cloud SQL Client' IAM role by following these [instructions](https://cloud.google.com/sql/docs/postgres/connect-external-app#4_if_required_by_your_authentication_method_create_a_service_account).
+3. Create a service account with the __Cloud SQL Client__ IAM role by following these [instructions](https://cloud.google.com/sql/docs/postgres/connect-external-app#4_if_required_by_your_authentication_method_create_a_service_account).

 Download the JSON key for the service account to authenticate your connection.